tknerr/bills-kitchen/COOKBOOK_DEVELOPMENT.md

  * there is also this [fully documented example](https://github.com/calavera/minitest-chef-handler/blob/master/examples/spec_examples/files/default/tests/minitest/example_test.rb) for spec-based minitests
  * apart from [Librarian](https://github.com/applicationsonline/librarian) there is also [Berkshelf](https://github.com/RiotGames/berkshelf), which looks very promising, but does not run on Windows yet.
  * both Librarian and Berkshelf also support resolving dependencies from git or the local filesystem in addition to the Opscode Community site, check [the](http://berkshelf.com/) [docs](https://github.com/applicationsonline/librarian) for this.

+## Add a Cucumber Feature Test

+Now that we have a fully converged node passing the smoke tests we may want to do something more acceptance-testy.
+For this purpose we will now create a cucumber feature based on [cucumber-nagios](https://github.com/auxesis/cucumber-nagios).
+For this we create the `foo/features/foo.feature` file and write down what we expect:

+	Feature: the world-changing foo file

+	  Background:
+	    Given the default Vagrant VM is up and running

+	  Scenario: check if the
+	    When I ssh to
+	    Then the request should succeed
+	      And I should see "JIRA Setup"
+	      And I should see "Step 1 of 4: Basic Settings"

+### More Information

+ * the available steps in cucumber-nagios are best discovered by browing [the steps source code](https://github.com/auxesis/cucumber-nagios/tree/v0.9.2/lib/cucumber/nagios/steps)
+ * Dan North has some nice introductions to [BDD](http://dannorth.net/introducing-bdd/) and [Cucumber](http://dannorth.net/whats-in-a-story/)
+ * the syntax of a .feature file is named Gherkin.
+It's structure is [best described here](http://docs.behat.org/guides/1.gherkin.html)